Registered clubs who earn $1million or more in gaming machine profit each year are taxed through the ClubGRANTS scheme.

 The scheme enables a club’s participation, support, and leadership within their local area by providing funding for projects, services, and programs that benefit their community.

-Maxgaming will send an email to eligible clubs with login details to the MAXsys website.
-Once you are logged in you will be able to use the new ClubGRANTS portal from 17 July.
-If you are unable to access the portal call the MAX DMS team on 1800 307 551 or email email@example.com.
+Maxgaming will send an email to eligible clubs with login details to MAXsys.
+Once you are logged in you will be able to use the new ClubGRANTS portal.
+If you are unable to access the portal call the MAX DMS team on 1800 307 551 or email firstname.lastname@example.org.

 No. Club contributions to the Category 3 fund are automatically allocated by the Government from the gaming machine tax that a club pays each year.